-- Vertical math classroom vertical non-permanent surfaces around two Honors Algebra 2 classrooms to pilot innovative math teaching methods for 125 students - Innovative classroom furniture in all six schools to facilitate learning and collaboration
+• Vertical math classroom - vertical non-permanent surfaces around two Honors Algebra 2 classrooms room and a defronting of the classrooms to pilot innovative math teaching methods for 125 students

+• Innovative classroom furniture in all six schools to facilitate learning and collaboration

 A rigorous process ensures that donor funds are spent wisely: Grants are developed by SDOC teachers and administrators following Chatham Education Foundation guidelines.
 Once grants are approved by Chatham Education Foundation's Board of Trustees and by the Board of Education, the funds are paid by Chatham Education Foundation to SDOC.
 SDOC periodically reviews individual grant accounts and returns any unused grant funds to Chatham Education Foundation.
-All grant recipients are required to submit a final grant report, showing the expenditure of funds and describing the grant project outcomes, including any material improvements in teaching or learning that was gained.
+All grant recipients are required to submit a Final Grant Report, showing the expenditure of funds and describing the grant project outcomes, including any material improvements in teaching or learning that was gained.
 SDOC accounts are audited annually by an independent auditor.